klaytn/klaytn-docs/docs/toolkit/klaytn-ide.md

 ![](img/klaytn-ide/6_ide_all-modules.png)

-You can activate SOLIDITY COMPILER, SOLIDITY STATIC ANALYSIS, SOLIDITY UNIT TESTING in the plugin manager.
 The function of each module is summarized as follows:

 - Compile: In order to deploy Solidity source code, you have to compile it first.
 You can set the compiler version and various options.<br>
 - Deploy & Run: You can deploy the compiled smart contract and execute functions.
 You can also manage transaction’s parameters.<br>